 Download our Printable Guide

 Spanning a 250-acre site, SeaWorld San Antonio offers the chain's usual mix of world-class marine life exhibits and traditional theme park attractions.
-It boasts two major roller coasters (The Great White and Steel Eel), two water rides (Rio Loco and Journey to Atlantis) and a handful of children's rides in the Sesame Street Bay of Play area.
-The headline offerings, though, are the live performance - particularly the One Ocean killer whale spectacular and the arty Azul, Lure of the Sea dolphin and beluga whale show.
+It boasts major roller coasters (The Great White and Steel Eel, and the new Texas Stingray, a giant wooden coaster), two water rides (Rio Loco and Journey to Atlantis) and a handful of children's rides in the Sesame Street Bay of Play area.
+Seaworld's animals, which include dolphins and whales, are a major attraction.
+Seaworld offers a wide range of interactive animal experiences, available for an additional upcharge.
+Next door to Seaworld is Aquatica, Seaworld's water park.
+It offers water slides, wave pools and also animal exhibits ranging from stingrays to tropical birds.